free5gc/free5gc.github.io/docs/guide/Gtp5g/design.md

 ## free5GC Uplink and Downlink Processing Workflow
 ![free5GC_UL/DL_Workflow](./gtp5g_ULDL.jpg)

-[1] **go-upf configuration**
+[1] **GO-UPF configuration**
 - ```NewDriver()```
   - In addition to initializing a GTP5G device for handling uplink and downlink packets, it is also necessary to configure the corresponding routes for this device.

 - ```OpenGtp5gLink()```
-  - The function OpenGtp5gLink() passes the UDP Socket representing N3, accessed through f.Fd(), as a parameter in the IFLA_LINKINFO message to the gtp5g kernel module in the kernel space.
+  - The function `OpenGtp5gLink()` passes the UDP Socket representing N3, accessed through f.Fd(), as a parameter in the `IFLA_LINKINFO` message to the gtp5g kernel module in the kernel space.
 The gtp5g module then uses this socket to establish a UDP tunnel for N3.
 - ```RouteAdd()```
-  - Add the corresponding route for the N6 Downlink.
+  - Add the corresponding route for the N6 Downlink, it indicates all of the traffic, sent to UE, will proceed by the gtp5g network device.

 [2] **gtp5g_init() initializes gtp5g kernel module:**